bbatsov/emacsredux/_posts/2018-09-29-super-save-0-dot-3.markdown

 - misc
 ---

-After a long period of no development activity (mostly because it was perfect from the start), [super-save](https://github.com/bbatsov/super-save/) gets an update today!
+After a long period of no development activity[^1], [super-save](https://github.com/bbatsov/super-save/) gets an update today!